-BCT proposes to process biochar and related biocarbon products to be used for agriculture, soil remediation, water purification, and other applications.
+CBS proposes to process biochar and related biocarbon products to be used for agriculture, soil remediation, water purification, and other applications.
 The kilns to produce the biochar are patented and sold by Biochar Now, a Colorado company.
 Twenty to forty Kilns will process (cook) 18,000 BDT of biomass annually into biochar to be sold to the Central California market.
-BCT expects to employ 30 people at full production.
+CBS expects to employ 30 people at full production.

 Preferred Potential Site: The site encompasses 13.5 acres and is located at 8933 State Highway 120, Chinese Camp, CA 95309, County: Tuolumne.
 The parcel number is 064-340-007-000.
 This site may be acquired by BCT and NDR funding may be used for real property acquisition.
 There will be required off site infrastructure for this development.
-There will also be extensive onsite improvements, which include installation of up to 40 kilns and all the associated buildings for the processing of the final biochar products and business operations.
+There will also be extensive onsite improvements, which include installation of up to 40 kilns and all the associated buildings for the packaging of biochar products and a modular building for business operations.